-Active Directory Group Policy Object (GPO) is one of my core topics.
-I have a lot to do with it in various projects and as a Microsoft trainer.
-I have collected some templates and links.
+Active Directory group policies, also called Group Policy Object (GPO), are one of my core topics.
+I have a lot to do with this in various projects and as a Microsoft trainer.
+As a result, I have accumulated a number of templates and links.
 This link collection should make your search a little easier.
-Only templates of the vendors or of the projects are listed here.
-I have consciously avoided third-party policies.Continue reading “List of different Group Policy Templates (Updated)”
+Only templates of the respective manufacturers or projects are listed here.
+I have deliberately avoided third-party guidelines.

 Since I’m very busy with deployment and rollouts, I thought I’d write a few basic articles that I could refer to.
-This sometimes saves you some time in workshops for the more interesting things or gives administrators incentives to automate things.Continue reading “Update, maintain and use Windows Image Files (WIM)”
+This sometimes saves you some time in workshops for the more interesting things or gives administrators incentives to automate things.

 Soon it is time, for Windows 7 the extended support ends on 14.01.2020.
 As with every end of operating system support the end comes “completely surprising”, okay, not really.
 At the beginning everything looks so far in the future, it is still x years time.
 But in the end, the problems appear.

 I already saw this at the “surprising” end of XP.
 But there are also cases where migration is not so easy.
 Special problem areas can be interfaces to special Hardware.
 For instance, measuring workstations or production control systems.
-If a measuring instrument with current Windows 10 support directly costs a few tens of thousands of Euros, then you consider the investment.Continue reading “End of the Windows 7 Life-Cycle – Migration approaches from the field”
+If a measuring instrument with current Windows 10 support directly costs a few tens of thousands of Euros, then you consider the investment.

 In the past, a company-specific standard was usually always used for local administrator passwords.
 But what do you do if an employee who knows the default password leaves the company?